Dariyan-Khan/Generating-Shakespearean-text-using-a-GRU/README.md

-# Generating-Shakespearean-text-using-an-RNN
+# Generating-Shakespearean-text-using-a-GRU

-The code trains an RNN on a datasaet of Shakespeare text.
+The code trains a GRU on a datasaet of Shakespeare text.